Conformalized Decision Risk Assessment: Additional Experiment Details

-Since we do not have the ground-truth hyperparameters ($\tau_i$, $c_i$, and $l_i$) in the optimization problem, we manually configure them as follows: We assume the cost $c_i$ and loss $l_i$ for all substations equals one unit.
-The capacity threshold is set to be the historical average solar panel monthly increment.
-The budget is set to half the cost of upgrading all substations, meaning that at most two out of four substations can be upgraded.
+They are manually configured as follows: The cost $c_i$ and loss $l_i$ for all substations equals one unit; The capacity threshold $\tau_i$ is set to be the historical average solar panel monthly increment; The budget $b$ is set to half the cost of upgrading all substations, allowing at most two out of four substations to be upgraded; The smoothing parameter $\beta$ is set to $0.5$, which controls the sharpness of approximation to the thresholding function $\mathbbm{1}(Y_i \geq \tau_i)$.
+This relaxation is used in our experiment so that the derived closed-form solution could be applied.